GIITA-ATC/ssdd.examples/README.md

 # Examples
 Distributed Systems subject examples.

 Several python examples in this repository use Python's `venv` module to create isolated environments.
 This ensures that dependencies are managed separately for each project.
-For theese examples, follow the steps below to set up and run the code (a Makefile is also provided in each example directory for convenience).
+For these examples, follow the steps below to set up and run the code (a Makefile is also provided in each example directory for convenience).

 ### 1. Create and activate a virtual environment